What is user research in UX design?

 Quantitative measures of attitudes through closed-ended questions that gather feedback at scale.

-Field Studies and Ethnography
+Field studies and ethnography

 While surveys capture attitudes at scale, field studies reveal what users actually do in context.
 Observing users in their natural environment uncovers real-world workflows and friction points.

 Best for: Discovery and strategize stages to find unmet needs and opportunities in users' actual contexts.
+The workarounds you document during field studies are often your most persuasive commercial asset — they surface the specific gaps in incumbent tools that your target buyers have learned to live with.

-Card Sorting
+Card sorting

 Users organize information items into groups, revealing their mental models and informing information architecture.

-A/B Testing
+A/B testing

 Randomly assigning users to different design variants to scientifically measure which performs better.